marek-carlisle/chatspace-solo-project/README.md

 We **STRONGLY** recommend following these instructions carefully.
 It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

+This code is also heavily commented.
+We recommend reading through the comments, getting a lay of the land, and becoming comfortable with how the code works before you start making too many changes.

 ## Prerequisites

 Before you get started, make sure you have the following software installed on your computer: